Detached Garage Next to House: 7 Important Factors to Know

 Planning to build your dream residence on a vacant lot or just adding a new garage to an existing house?
 The detached garage next to house placement and construction opens up endless possibilities.

 Building an aesthetically pleasing and functionally efficient detached garage next to your house takes a lot more planning and effort than you might initially think.
-As you embark on the journey, from concept to construction, you will need to be aware of several factors that will influence the ultimate outcome.
+As you embark on the journey, from concept to construction, you will need to be aware of several factors that will influence the outcome.

 In this article, I will delve deep into the essentials, providing you with seven crucial factors that you must keep in mind.
 I will help you transform your vision of an ideal detached garage into a solid, stylish reality.